tchibatron/dbeaver/Data-Editor.md

 **Generate SQL**|Opens a submenu on which you can select the type of SQL query to generate **Refresh**|Refreshes the whole results set including all items that are not visible in the screen

-For more information about using the Data Editor, please see the subsections of this article.
+For more information about using the Data Editor, please see the subsections of this article - open them via the contents tree on the right.